Abby M. McCloskey, founder of McCloskey Policy LLC, is an economist and political commentator.

 Previously, McCloskey was the Program Director of Economic Policy at the American Enterprise Institute (AEI) in Washington DC; the Director of Research at the Financial Services Roundtable; a staffer for U.S. Senator Richard Shelby (R-AL), and; a policy associate with the Charles G. Koch Charitable Foundation and the Mercatus Center at George Mason University.

-McCloskey has testified about her research before the U.S. Congress, regularly appears on major media outlets, and is often a guest speaker for graduate school classes, research conferences, and political associations.
+McCloskey has testified about her research before the U.S. Congress, appears on major media outlets, and is often a guest speaker for graduate school classes, research conferences, and political associations.

 McCloskey holds an M.S. in applied economics from Johns Hopkins University and graduated Summa Cum Laude with a B.A. in economics from Wheaton College.
 She lives with her husband, son, and golden retriever in Dallas, Texas.